 Read this passage and spend a moment in prayer

 Jesus, thank you that absolutely nothing can separate me from your love.
 My wayward heart is often led astray, but Your words remain true.
 Nothing, absolutely nothing will separate us.
 I ask that you continue to prune and heal my heart so that I may live in the joy of Your presence.
 Help me now, to walk in step with Your Spirit and to hear from you in a way that moves me to action.

-There is worship on the broad video for this week to follow along with but if someone in your crew is able to lead a few songs – go for it!
+There is live worship music in the video for this week to follow along with.
+Or, if someone in your home is able to lead a few and you would rather do that as a group, go for it!

 THERE IS NOTHING WE HAVE THAT WE HAVE NOT RECEIVED

 TO SPEND EVERYTHING ON OURSELVES AND TO GIVE WITHOUT SACRIFICE IS TO WALK THE WAY OF DEATH

 BUT GENEROSITY IS THE WAY OF THOSE WHO CALL JESUS THEIR LORD

 WHO LOVE WITH FREE HEARTS AND SERVE WITH RENEWED MINDS